jkeesh/readwritecodebook/README.md

 ## Running locally

 - You can just open the index.html pages in a web browser
-- Since some of the chapter pages fetch other pages from the server using an iframe, you can run it more normally using
+- Since some of the chapter pages fetch other pages you can run a python server

+To run the server, in the terminal:

     python -m http.server 8080

-Then visiting
+Then visit

     http://localhost:8080/